Each airline in Europe has its own set of rules, and believe me, the last thing you want is to be hit with unexpected fees at the gate.

-In this guide, we’ll cover all the essentials about European carry-on restrictions, from sizes and weights to how lenient or strict different airlines can be.
+In this guide we’ll cover everything you need to know about European airlines carry-on restrictions from sizes and weights to how strict certain different airlines are.

-The benefits are clear: you save on luggage fees, eliminate the risk of lost bags, and avoid the long waits at the baggage carousel.
+The benefits are clear – you save on luggage fees, eliminate the risk of lost bags, and avoid the long waits at the baggage carousel.

 So let’s dive in.